BerserkChmonya/Telecom_Hakathon2024/README.md

 We also firmly believe that projects like this are essential for the development of secure web applications.
 Vulnerabilities are a real and constant threat, and the number of people who seek to exploit them is significant.
 Addressing these risks proactively is not just a learning opportunity but also a necessity for creating a safer digital environment.

+> **Note**: This entire project was developed in approximately 18 hours, showcasing the team's ability to rapidly prototype and deliver impactful solutions.

 # What It Does

 Our web application takes three inputs: